 If you’re looking for a good quality beginner guitar for kids, a great brand to start with is Yamaha.
 They have a lot of different options for students, with one of their most popular being the Yamaha CGS103AII.
-It’s a great starter instrument for from the age of 7 to around 11.
-This is due to its 3/4 size and its ability to stay in tune very well.
-It also sounds great, and is really good quality for the price.
+It’s a great starter instrument for from the age of 7 to around 11 due to its 3/4 size and its ability to stay in tune very well.
+It also sounds excellent and is of outstanding quality for the price.
 It’s a nylon (classical) string design, which is often recommended for beginners as the strings don’t hurt the fingers as much as steel string that you find on acoustic models.

-If you are looking for an electric model for your child the Squier Mini Strat is the model to get.
+If you are looking for an electric model for your child, the Squier Mini Strat is the model to get.
 It is the best selling electric guitar for kids for a number of reasons.
-It isn’t very expensive (around $100), the size and the weight are perfect for most kids to be able to hold.
-It comes from a high quality brand (Squier is the budget line from Fender).
-It comes in a number of different colors and works really well as a beginner instrument that you kids will love to play until they grow out of it or move up to a higher priced model.
-Since it is from a quality brand it will also have a good resale value once your child grows out of it.
+It isn’t costly (around $100), the size and the weight are perfect for most kids to be able to hold.
+It comes from a high-quality brand (Squier is the budget line from Fender).
+It comes in a number of different colors and works well as a beginner instrument that you kids will love to play until they grow out of it or move up to a higher priced model.
+Since it is from a quality brand, it will also have a good resale value once your child grows out of it.

-The Ibanez GRGM21M GRG Mikro is another great electric that works well for kids in the 7 to 11 age range.
+The Ibanez GRGM21M GRG Mikro is another excellent electric that works well for kids in the 7 to 11 age range.
 It is the 3/4 version of Ibanez’s most popular design the RG.
 The body style is a little more exotic than the Mini Strat, but the overall sound and quality for the price is equal to what you are getting with the Mini Strat.
-There are very few mini electric options available from the big name brands that are high quality that are good options for kids, but the Mikro is definitely one to take a look at.
+There are very few mini electric options available from the big name brands that are high quality that are good options for kids, but the Mikro is one to consider.
 The Mikro costs a little bit more than the Mini Strat, but only by about $50 or so.
-It comes in both a right and left handed version, while the Mini Strat is only available as a right handed style..
+It comes in both a right and left handed version, while the Mini Strat is only available as a right-handed style.

 The FG JR-1 is one of my favorite instruments to start kids on when they are first learning to play.
-It is 3/4 so again it is good for kids who are between the ages of 7 to 11.
-I really think the Yamaha student models, and in particular the FG JR1 is a great brand and model to buy for kids who are just starting out as they are affordable, sound really good sound and are a lot of fun to play .
+It is 3/4, so again it is good for kids who are between the ages of 7 to 11.
+I think the Yamaha student models, and in particular, the FG JR1 is an excellent brand and model to buy for kids who are just starting as they are affordable, sound outstanding, and are a lot of fun to play.
 The other thing I like about the FG JR1 is that it very durable so you don’t have to worry too much if it gets banged around a little bit.

 If you don’t mind investing a little bit more money, the Baby Taylor Acoustic is a very nice 3/4 size acoustic option that would be a perfect starter instrument for young kids who are between ages 7 to 11 or so, and who are serious about learning.
-It is priced around $300, so it is a bit more expensive than other beginner models, but Taylor are one of the top, if not the top, acoustic brand of guitar makers.
-The Baby Taylor is a beautiful, high quality, well made model that is actually one of Taylor’s top selling models.
+It costs around $300, so it is a bit more expensive than other beginner models, but Taylor is one of the top, if not the top, acoustic brand of guitar makers.
+The Baby Taylor is a beautiful, high quality, well-made model that is one of Taylor’s top selling models.

-Before your kid learns how to play you need to get them the right instrument.
-This might sound simple, but there are a number of things to consider when you are looking for a guitar for a child.
+Before your kid learns how to play you need to get them the right instrument, this might sound simple, but there are several things to consider when you are looking for a guitar for a child.

 Is my child ready for a real instrument?